 It is no news that the inception of Bitcoin (BTC) in 2009 set the pace for today’s advancing crypto landscape.
-However, besides a great number of new projects emerging, this area appears to be have been forever shaped by several pivotal events that were turning points for the whole concept.
+However, besides a great number of new projects emerging, this area appears to have been forever shaped by several pivotal events that were turning points for the whole concept.

-One such event is the split of the Ethereum blockchain into a classic counterpart dubbed as Ethereum Classic and Ethereum (ETH).
+One such event is the split of the Ethereum blockchain into a classic counterpart dubbed Ethereum Classic and Ethereum (ETH).

 In this piece, we delve into the world of Ethereum and Ethereum Classic while addressing the significance of their blockchains:

 Ethereum was developed by Vitalik Buterin as a modification to the scalability issues faced by the existing blockchain system.
 Though similar to Bitcoin, the Ethereum network took it up a notch by integrating an open-source platform for the development of decentralized applications (DApps).

 The open-source platform allows developers to run various software applications while offering decentralized governance over the programs.
 Ethereum emerged as a proposed solution to DAO being hacked when about $50 million worth of ETH funds went missing.

 Consequently, Ethereum was created as a transactional currency for interaction with the system and has since been listed as a top-ranked crypto asset in the crypto market.
 The presence of Ethereum, however, seems to go against the immutability posed by blockchain and the “Code Being Law” philosophy governing the Ethereum system.